edhowland/pdf_pipeline/README.md

 There are more artifacts in this approach.
 You need: Data source to HTML engine (ERb, etc.)
 A CSS file and tweeked to create the correct PDF format.
 A web view CSS will not always work for printable output.
+It requires 'wkhtmltopdf' which also requires an X11 virtual server and complicated to setup.

 ### NodeJS converter